-Hunters can take up the chance to fly into the Tasman Wilderness Area to hunt during next autumn’s roar hunting season.
+Hunters are again being invited to apply to fly into the Tasman Wilderness Area to hunt during the autumn roar deer hunting season.

-From 13 January, hunters can apply for hunting blocks in the wilderness area in the heart of Kahurangi National Park which they can access by helicopter to hunt during a 2½ week period, from Friday 23 March to Easter Monday 9 April.
+Hunters can apply for 13 hunting blocks in the wilderness area in the heart of Kahurangi National Park during a limited hunting season running from Thursday 28 March 2013 until Saturday 13 April 2013 that includes Easter.